Dual Citizenship in Italy

 You must locate and obtain certified copies of the necessary official documents in the hometown or city of your family member in order to claim Italian citizenship jure sanguinis.
 You must also follow the correct application procedures through your neighborhood Italian consulate or embassy.
 This is the route to take if you want to become an Italian citizen by blood.
 Depending on the complexity of your case and the wait period at the Italian consulate near you, this process can take anywhere from three months to three years to complete.

-Benefits: Applying for Italian citizenship by descent is a one-time process that will be automatically passed down from one generation to the next.
+Benefits: Applying for Italian citizenship by descent is an easy process that will be automatically passed down from one generation to the next.

 For more information on this type of citizenship, click here.